Masok ransomware removal instructions

 How to protect yourself from ransomware infections?

-We strongly recommend not to use various software cracking tools, it is not legal to use them and quite often cyber criminals use them to spread malware.
-Do not open attachments (or web links) that are included in irrelevant emails.
+Do not use software cracking tools, since this is illegal and cyber criminals use them to proliferate malware.
+Do not open attachments or web links that are included in irrelevant emails.
 Typically, these emails are sent from unknown, suspicious addresses.
-Furthermore, update installed programs with tools or functions that are provided by official developers.
-Do not download programs or files from questionable (unofficial) pages or through third party tools.
-The safest way to achieve it is to use official pages and direct download links.
-And finally, regularly scan the operating system with a reputable anti-virus or anti-spyware suite.
-If there is no such software installed on a computer, we recommend to install it as soon as possible.
+Update installed programs with tools or functions that are provided by official developers.
+Do not download programs or files from dubious (unofficial) pages or through third party tools.
+The safest way to achieve this is to use official pages and direct download links.
+Regularly scan the operating system with a reputable anti-virus or anti-spyware suite.
+If there is no such software installed on your computer, acquire it immediately.
 If your computer is already infected with Masok, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Masok ransomware's text file ("_readme.txt"):
+Text presented in Masok ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!